Key takeaways

 What is inventory turnover ratio?

 Inventory turnover is how fast (or how many times) you can sell through your inventory during a specific timeframe.
 A high turnover rate often means you’re selling your goods quickly and efficiently.
 A low turnover rate can indicate that sales are slow or that you’ve overstocked.
-Stock turn, stock turnover, and inventory turns are other common names for inventory turnover ratio.
+Stock turn, stock turnover, and inventory turns are other common names for the inventory turnover ratio.

 - Timeframe = 1 year (or whatever period you choose)